 Visit Parry Kauri Park

 Take a day trip to Warkworth, and take a walk through the mighty Parry Kauri Park.
-The highlight of the beautiful native bush are two kauri trees.
-While you’re there, give an 800-year-old tree a hug.
+The highlight of the beautiful native bush is two kauri trees.
+While you’re there, make sure you follow protocol to protect our beloved kauri from kauri dieback disease.
 So good for the soul.

 While your Spotify may be overflowing with a cracking collection of music, nothing beats the sweet, sweet sound of live music.
 On any given night of the week, bands take to the stage of some of Auckland’s best live music venues and bless our ears with their musical prowess.
 Head to one of these venues for a night to remember.

 No trip to the Museum would be complete without also stopping by the Wintergardens next to it.
-With lush and beautiful displays in the green houses, there’s also four goddesses overlooking a gorgeous pond.
+With lush and beautiful displays in the greenhouses, there are also four goddesses overlooking a gorgeous pond.
 It’s a slice of magic in the middle of the city.

 Bird Watching At Tawharanui

 Be at one with nature and head to Tawharanui’s Open Sanctuary.
 Make your adventure even more interesting by downloading a list of all the birds and see if you can tick them off.
 Take your camera and get snapping!

 Head out West to the Arataki Visitors Centre for something a little different.
 Up high, you’ll overlook the beautiful Waitakere Ranges—make sure you pose for a photo in the golden frame.
 In the Centre, open dark doors to reveal wetas, or see if you can spot the lizards.
 And, see if you can spot Ricky Bakers jumper and other mementoes from Hunt for the Wilderpeople.